learningequality/kolibri-docs/docs/install/initial_setup.rst

 Initial Setup
 =============

-Setting up your Kolibri server will differ depending on your learning environment.
-If you plan to use Kolibri at home or for supplemental learning outside any facility, use **Quick start**; if you are installing Kolibri to be used by many learners at a formal facilities like schools, or non-formal like libraries or community centers, use **Advanced setup**.
+Setting up Kolibri will be different depending on your learning environment:

+* If you plan to use Kolibri at home or for supplemental learning outside any facility, use **Quick start**
+* If you are installing Kolibri to be used by many learners at a formal facilities like schools, or non-formal like libraries or community centers, use **Advanced setup**.

 .. note::
-  You need to do the initial setup only once, the first time you start Kolibri after the installation.
+  You will only need to do the initial setup once, when you first start Kolibri after the installation.
 You can change all the settings later.

 Quick Start
 -----------